Presheaves on lax double functors; or, Instances of models of double theories: Introduction

-So much for the tight morphisms of lax double functors.
-The loose morphisms, or modules, enter into our software via a special case, the subject of this paper.
-For motivation, when the double theory is the terminal double category, its models are categories and modules between models are profunctors between categories.
-In particular, a module $1\proto C$ out of the terminal category is precisely a $C$-set, also known as a \emph{copresheaf} on or \emph{instance} of $C.$ Spivak and Kent inaugurated categorical database theory in \cite{ologs-2012} by viewing such a small category $C$ as an \emph{ontology log} or \emph{database schema}, and a concrete database as a $C$-set.
-This idea has been generalized in a few directions since that time within applied category theory, including to the \emph{algebraic databases} of \cite{algebraicdatabases-2016} and the \emph{attributed $C$-sets} or ``acsets'' of \cite{acsets-2022}.
-Both these generalizations are designed to give formalisms that respect the difference between a database \emph{row}, which is really just an element of a set---databases' semantics are not varied if their rows are permuted---and the values in a database \emph{column}, which are real data elements that should not be permuted by database morphisms, and also generally admit interesting and important algebraic structure.
+In a different vein, Spivak and Kent introduced a new approach to categorical database theory \cite{ologs-2012}, viewing a small category $C$ as an \emph{ontology log} or \emph{database schema}, and a concrete \emph{database instance} as a copresheaf on $C.$ It is from this background that we draw the word ``instance'' for ``copresheaf.''
+This idea has since been extended in a few directions within applied category theory, including to the \emph{algebraic databases} of Schultz et al \cite{algebraicdatabases-2016} and the \emph{attributed $C$-sets} or ``acsets'' of Patterson et al \cite{acsets-2022}.\footnote{Both these generalizations are designed to give formalisms that respect the difference between a database \emph{row}, which is really just an element of a set---databases' semantics are not varied if their rows are permuted---and the values in a database \emph{column}, which are real data elements that should not be permuted by database morphisms, and also generally admit interesting and important algebraic structure.}

-Besides the applied examples, there are purer motivations for generalizing the notion of instance.
-One would like to be able to say, within some general formalism, that models of a Lawvere theory are its instances, or similarly for algebras of operads, or multifunctors $M\to\Set$ out of a multicategory.
-The need for such a notion, given any category-like concept, is at the heart of the motivation for formal category theory, whether advanced through the theory of Yoneda structures or of (virtual) proarrow equipments.
-From that perspective, one already has formal category theories for the mentioned structures proposed in various places: Cruttwell and Shulman \cite{generalized-multicategories-2010} give the first virtual equipment of many kinds of generalized multicategory, for instance, while Lambert and Patterson \cite{cartesian-double-theories-2024} provide virtual equipments of models of (possibly cartesian) double theories.